lakshgupta/lakshgupta.github.io/_posts/2016-01-16-NeuralNetwork2.markdown

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>The algorithm to learn the parameters is still the same, backpropagation.
-The previous post has a detailed explanation of how the backpropagation algorithm works, the use of chain rule to backpropagate the error.
+The previous post has a detailed explanation of how the backpropagation algorithm works and the use of chain rule to backpropagate the error.
 The derivation of the cost function hence can be similarly computed.
-This write-up from Tambet Matiisen's is also a nice reference: <a href="https://courses.cs.ut.ee/MTAT.03.277/2015_fall/uploads/Main/word2vec.pdf">word2vec gradients</a></p>
+This write-up from Tambet Matiisen is also a good reference: <a href="https://courses.cs.ut.ee/MTAT.03.277/2015_fall/uploads/Main/word2vec.pdf">word2vec gradients</a></p>
 <blockquote><p>In the probabilistic interpretation, we are therefore minimizing the negative log likelihood of the correct class, which can be interpreted as performing Maximum Likelihood Estimation (MLE).</p>
 <p>- <a href="http://cs231n.github.io/linear-classify/">Andrej Karpathy</a></p>
 </blockquote>
 <p>The last layer, as before, computes the error by taking the difference between the estimated prediction and the actual prediction.
-The change here is that the actual prediction is always $1$ otherwise $0$ since we are now dealing with the normalized class probabilities.</p>
+The change here is that the correct output value is always $1$ else $0$ since we are now dealing with the normalized class probabilities.</p>
 <blockquote><p>Note that this loss function can be
 understood as a special case of the cross-entropy measurement between two probabilistic distributions.